ideasman42/the_joy_of_life_drawing/book.rst

-I used the broad edge of my Graphite Block working from the "Outside - In", keeping my edges (on the drawing) sharp, linking body parts where convenient, finding almost geometric shapes here and there, with only a touch of contour to the Arm and Chin.
+I used the broad edge of my Graphite Block working from the "Outside - In", keeping my edges (on the drawing) sharp, linking body parts where convenient, finding almost geometric shapes here and there, with only a touch of contour to the arm and chin.
 This Drawing experience of 20 minutes was most rewarding. *See Below*

 .. image:: images/ldb_53a.png